Courses

 The online course, ‘The Art and Science of Economic Policy: A View from India’, is being jointly offered by IIHS Board Member Vijay Kelkar, along with his co-author Ajay Shah and Aromar Revi, Director, IIHS as Academic Director.
 This course enables citizens, public servants and learners to understand the implications of various aspects of governing a Republic.
 The course builds on intense research and reflection, and the faculty’s experience of more than 60 years as civil servants and professional economists in India.
 The course helps learners try to answer, among others, one key question: ‘What do we need to do to make our tryst with destiny?’

-TASEP is a free online course with an option for learners to gain verified certificates for a small fee.
-Interested learners may enrol on the course here or write to us at Courseteam_TASEP@iihs.ac.in for more information.
+Interested learners can enrol for the course here or write to us at dbl@iihs.ac.in for more information.

 Writing and Disseminating Grey Literature